acezen3d/AzShadersDocument/README.md

 - [Az Advanced shaders](az_advanced/README.md)

 ## General information
-### Texture maps color space
+### Texture color space
-Since users can only import textures in gamma color space, limited by Material Editor, but many Az shaders can convert texture color space internally, that is, the textures are imported in gamma color space, but will be processed as in linear color space.
+Since Material Editor only allows textures to be imported in gamma color space, many Az shaders perform the color space conversion internally to support linear color space.
+In other words, the textures are imported in gamma color space, but will be processed as in linear color space (equivalent to unchecking the "sRGB (Color Texture)" in Unity Editor).

 To save space and maintain a neat layout, the color space is abbreviated and appended to the texture type instead of using a separate column.